-Lob a scoop of beta-alanine into a water bottle, give it a shake, and chug it within 30-60 minutes of your next upper-arm workout.
+Lob a scoop of pre-workout into a water bottle, give it a shake, and chug it within 30-60 minutes of your next upper-arm workout.

-Many lifters swear by this supplement because it:
+Many lifters swear by these supplements because they:

-- Reduces lactic acid build-up mid-workout (lift more with less fatigue)
+- Reduce lactic acid build-up mid-workout (lift more with less fatigue)

 - Enhance your strength while lifting to set new PRs